shubshres/Brace-Depth/README.md

 Program that calculates brace depth using Python

 # This Program:
-- Lists the nesting depth of curly braces
+- Lists the nesting depth of curly braces from an input file
 - Ignores braces insdie quotes or comments
 - Tests for unmatched braces (expected ‘}’ but found EOF); output an error message
 - Allow for multiple braces on the same line, for example “}}” ending a loop and a function